VocaDB/VocaDB-App/README.md

 ### Config
 in *src/constants/config* you can switch **useMock** to **false** to fetch real data from VocaDB API instead of mock.

+## Translation

+VocaDB App use [react-native-i18n](https://github.com/AlexanderZaytsev/react-native-i18n) for translation.
+Translation files are locate at *src/common/i18n/locales*.

+All files will named by locale code.
+(Check at https://www.science.co.il/language/Locale-codes.php)

+You can contact me for add more translation or add/edit by your own (Clone project, Create feature branch, Edit and pull request to me)

 ## Assets

 Icon and splash images are inside *resources* directory.